 I'm unaware of any federal rule that says you, the creator has to do something.
 Many web services work off of templates.
 However you could have liability if you are viewed as enabling a business that is fraudulent.
 You may want to learn the business and reframe it to avoid issues.

-there are no illegal actions alleged in this event on my part. the state patrol found it necessary to have car towed "without regard for the owners expense" as state patrol proper procedure states. car was in ditch locked and unattended.i did not have a phone to call for help after i hit a deer...
+there are no illegal actions alleged in this event on my part. the state patrol found it necessary to have car towed "without regard for the owners expense" as state patrol proper procedure states. car was in ditch locked and unattended.i did not have a phone to call for help after i hit...
 Read more »

 First, try the state police--as to getting your stuff.
 Second if you have collision that should cover tow and storage.
 Third, if you can borrow the money then argue--at 35 a day before you know it it's over 1k.
 Better to have the car, then argue than have a gigantic bill and if you lose the...Read more »